 The act of becoming a formal student of a fully transmitted Zen teacher is called shoken.
 When and with whom to do this is a very personal decision.
 Shoken is not a requirement for participation in any aspect of community life.

-Each of the transmitted teachers of Boundless Way expresses the unity of harmony and difference in their style and emphasis.
+Each of the transmitted teachers expresses the unity of harmony and difference in their style and emphasis.
 All are teaching the same essential liberation through the same means, yet each is doing it with their own emphasis, style, and approach.
 At a certain point in your spiritual training, it will become valuable for you to clarify which approach resonates most deeply with what you find personally liberating in the Dharma.

 If at any time you would like to change who your shoken teacher is, you are always free to do that (just talk with with your current shoken teacher first).